TikhonJelvis/website/drafts/Letting-Experts-Be-Experts/index.md

 [^seeing]: Even the concept of “seeing” is nuanced.
 I ran into a great observation in Kuhn's *Structure of Scientific Revolutions* about how scientists talk and think about “seeing” things like particles, when they can really only detect them after statistically processing measurements from sophisticated instruments.
 There is a big gap between seeing a physical object directly and the kind of “seeing” that experts think about in complex situations!

-There is a lot of nuance here! *Sources of Power* is a whole book, and, even so, is just a summary of an entire research program into decision making.
+Expert decision making is complicated. *Sources of Power* is an entire book, and still only summarizes a single research program into decision making.

 Experts have sophisticated, intuitive ways to use their experience to make better decisions.
 The way experts reach conclusions will often not be *legible* to outside observers (including managers!) and may not even be entirely clear to the experts themselves.
 Explaining a decision is a different skill from making the decision!